 Payments to Building Standards should be made online using the links below

 The Scottish Government sets the fees that are charged by Councils for building warrant submissions.
 Discounts are applicable where Certificates of Design or Construction are provided.

 A fee calculator is available on the eBuilding Standards portal.

 There is no statutory reason to prevent an applicant from preparing and submitting their own plans providing they adhere to Building Standards Regulations.
 Due to the complexity of the process we recommended that you engage the services of an experienced professional such as an architect, surveyor or engineer to prepare your submission on your behalf.

-It is important that any proposed changes are discussed and agreed prior to making these in order to prevent possible abortive works and to ensure that the necessary permissions are in place.
+It is important that any proposed changes are discussed with your assigned case officer/surveyor and agreed prior to making these in order to prevent possible abortive works and to ensure that the necessary permissions are in place.
 If you do not contact Building Standards this may lead to increased costs.
 It is likely that where changes are made they will require an amendment to warrant and in some cases the changes may also require additional planning consents.

 The Scottish Government website has a section on frequently asked questions which may be of further assistance.

 Procedural and Legislation Procedural Handbooks, Building (Scotland) Act 2003, Fees and Forms Regulations, etc.